jeanbmar/s3-sync-client/README.md

 Most of the existing repo and NPM modules encounter one or more of the following limitations:

 - requires AWS CLI to be installed
-- uses Etag to perform file comparison (Etag should be considered an opaque field, and should not be used)
+- uses Etag to perform file comparison (Etag should be considered an opaque field and shouldn't be used)
 - limits S3 bucket object listing to 1000 objects
 - supports syncing bucket with local, but doesn't support syncing local with bucket
 - uses outdated dependencies